 The traditional Arab culture, being patriarchal and patrilineal in nature, defines the value of women in terms of their capacity to bear children, especially sons.
 Although many parts of the Arab world are rapidly changing, this cultural norm still persists.
-As S. Joseph points out: "In most Arab societies it is by giving birth to a son that a woman makes her claim to status" the Custom dictates that a daughter's allegiance will be to her husband's family when she marries, and the mother-son relationship is recognised as particularly close and strong.
+As S. Joseph points out: "In most Arab societies it is by giving birth to a son that a woman makes her claim to status".
+Custom dictates that a daughter's allegiance will be to her husband's family when she marries, and the mother-son relationship is recognised as particularly close and strong.
 The interpersonal bond created between spouses through the mediation of children is so strong that the mother-child relationship has far greater importance than the direct mother-father relationship.
-In this sense, F. Mernissi points out that in societies that institutionalise a weak marital bond, the mother-son relationship is accorded a particularly important place.
-In Muslim societies not only is the marital bond weakened and love for the wife discouraged, but one's mother is the only women a man is allowed to love at all, and this love is encouraged to take the form of lifelong gratitude.
+In this sense, F. Mernissi points out that in societies that institutionalise a weak marital bond, the mother-son relationship is the marital bond weakened and love for the wife discouraged, but one's mother is the only women a man is allowed to love at all, and this love is encouraged to take the form of lifelong gratitude.